Design : High Level Bridge Replacement Project

 Plan Year:

 The Summit County Engineer's Office has begun the long process of replacing the High Level Bridge, also known as the N. Main Street Bridge over the Cuyahoga River.
 This bridge is by far the largest and most expensive owned by Summit County.
 The current plan recommended by the Summit County Engineer’s office would replace the existing structure with a completely new structure as soon as practical, which is assumed to be 6-10 years.
 The all-new structure would be on an offset alignment to allow the existing structure to carry traffic while the new structure is built.
 There would be minimal disruption to traffic during construction.
 Additional right of way would be needed to construct the new structure.
-The new structure would carry four lanes of traffic and two sidewalks.
+The new structure would carry 3 lanes of traffic and two sidewalks.
 The new structure is estimated to be a continuous weathering steel beam type structure composite with a reinforced concrete deck on reinforced concrete piers and abutments.

 Status: